kenhitchcock/ansible-role-ocp-images-pull/README.md

      image_inspector_version: 2.1
      etcd_version : 3.2.22

+Do you want to pull images, sometimes you just want to run the role again to export tar file.
+Default value set to "yes"
+     ocp_images_pull_core: "yes"
+     ocp_images_pull_app: "yes"
+     ocp_images_pull_opt: "yes"

 If you require images to be saved to a tar file, do not change the default values below.
      rhexport_core: "yes"
      rhexport_apps: "yes"